 SENDIASS can give you impartial information and advice about possible ways forward.

-SENDIASS might also be able to offer you independent support, or tell you about local or national groups that provide information and advice.
+SENDIASS might also be able to tell you about other local or national groups that provide information and advice.

 Making a complaint